osoc21/RoadBase/docs/model-design/road_signals.md

 # material
 **Type**: `skos:Concept`
-Describes a material used for a road marking
+Describes a material used for a road signal

 ## name
 * **Predicate**: `skos:notation`